quipucords/quipucords/docs/source/configure.rst

          - `QPC_DBMS_USER` (Optional) The database user for postgres.
 By default, the user is set to postgres.
             - If you select to keep the user as postgres, no option is needed when you run the Docker command to start the server.
             - If you select to specify a different user, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS_USER=yourUser"``.
-         - `QPC_DBMS_PASSWORD` (Required if ``QPC_DBMS=postgres``) The database password for postgres.
-This option is required when postgres is specified.
+         - `QPC_DBMS_PASSWORD` (Required) The database password for postgres.
+This option is required when `EXTERNAL_POSTGRES` is specified.
 You can set it using the following option when you run the Docker command to start the server: ``"QPC_DBMS_PASSWORD=yourPass"``.
-         - `QPC_DBMS_HOST` (Required if ``QPC_DBMS=postgres``) The database host for postgres.
-This option is required when when postgres is specified.
+         - `QPC_DBMS_HOST` (Required) The database host for postgres.
+This option is required when when `EXTERNAL_POSTGRES` is specified.
 You can set it using the following option when you run the Docker command to start the server: ``"QPC_DBMS_HOST=yourHost"``.

-      **NOTE:** You should make sure that each of the above arguments matches the equivalent values in your preconfigured postgres database.
-If you choose to use postgres but fail to provide the required arguments, Quipucords will ignore your request and start the server using sqlite.
+      **NOTE:** You should make sure that each of the above arguments matches the equivalent values in your preconfigured external postgres database.
+If you choose to use `EXTERNAL_POSTGRES` but fail to provide the required arguments, Quipucords will ignore your request and start the server using sqlite.

 Starting the Quipucords Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~